FixTweet/FxTwitter/README.md

 ✅ Replace embedded t.co links with originals

-✅ Creates media/pfp color-matching theme-color (looks great on Discord!)
+✅ Creates media/profile picture color-matching theme-color (looks great on Discord!)

 ✅ Private, we don't save tweets or their media